-- Greens: Every week I make sure to have at least a couple choices of fresh and healthful greens including head lettuce, lettuce mix, spicy salad mix, arugula, spinach, kale, swiss chard, bok choy, cabbage, collards, mustards, and more!
+- Greens: Every week I make sure to have at least a couple choices of fresh and healthy greens including head lettuce, lettuce mix, spicy salad mix, arugula, spinach, kale, swiss chard, bok choy, cabbage, collards, mustards, and more!
+Greens are certainly the main stay of this CSA and if you enjoy eating all kinds of salad greens we hope that you are pleased!

-- Alliums: Some of these delicious vegetables will be available every week and will include a variety of garlic, onions, leeks, shallots, and chives
+- Alliums: Still my favorite vegetable family!
+Many of these delicious aromatics will be available every week and will include a variety of garlic, onions, leeks, shallots, and chives.
+I grow several types that can only be found fresh from a farm!

-- Fruits: Are a staple for us in the summer and fall months.
-We offer a variety of heirloom tomatoes, sweet peppers, eggplants, winter squash, zucchini, and cucumbers.
-When urban foraging is good we will also have apples, pears, sour cherries, aronia berries, service berries, raspberries, elderberries, wild plums, and peaches (All perennial fruits listed may not be available as they are more sensitive to weather variations and seasonal changes).
+- Fruits: Are available in the summer and fall months.
+Greens and flavorful herbs will still be the staple throughout but we offer a variety of heirloom tomatoes, sweet peppers, eggplants, winter squash, zucchini, and cucumbers.
+When urban foraging is good we may also have apples, pears, sour cherries, aronia berries, service berries, raspberries, elderberries, wild plums, and peaches (All perennial fruits listed may not be available as they are more sensitive to weather variations and seasonal changes).
 CSA members are always encouraged to come gather fruits with me and share in the abundance!

 - Tubers: We love our sweet potatoes and potatoes and hope you do too!
 Sweet potatoes are only available in October and during late fall and winter shares.